Moster Mia's Cinnamon Buns (Sockerbullar)

 Gochujang Tofu Mince

 Spicy, sweet, sticky Korean-style tofu mince.
 Meaty texture with bold flavors, perfect over rice.
-Ingredients 1 block (300-400 g) firm tofu, crumbled 2 spring onions, chopped (plus extra for topping) 2 garlic cloves, minced 2 cm piece fresh ginger, grated 1 tbsp gochugaru (Korean chili flakes) (15 ml) 1 tbsp gochujang (Korean chili paste) (15 ml) 2 tbsp tamari or soy sauce (30 ml) 1 tbsp brown sugar (15 ml) ½ tbsp rice vinegar (7.5 ml) ½ tbsp sesame oil (7.5 ml) 2-3 tbsp water (30-45 ml) oil for baking sesame seeds for topping rice to serve Instructions Preheat your oven to 200°C (400°F).
+Ingredients 1 block (300-400 g) firm tofu, crumbled 2 spring onions, chopped (plus extra for topping) 2 garlic cloves, minced 2 cm piece fresh ginger, grated (optional) thinly sliced carrot (optional) broccoli heads 1 tbsp gochugaru (Korean chili flakes) (15 ml) 1 tbsp gochujang (Korean chili paste) (15 ml) 2 tbsp tamari or soy sauce (30 ml) 1 tbsp brown sugar (15 ml) ½ tbsp rice vinegar (7.5 ml) ½ tbsp sesame oil (7.5 ml) 2-3 tbsp water (30-45 ml) oil for baking sesame seeds for topping rice to serve Instructions Preheat your oven to 200°C (400°F).
 Add crumbled tofu to a baking tray and drizzle with oil.
 Bake for about 20 minutes until crisp, checking and stirring periodically until you reach your desired crispness.
 You could also do this in an air fryer.
 Meanwhile, mix the gochujang, gochugaru, tamari, brown sugar, rice vinegar, sesame oil, and water together in a small dish to make the sauce mix.
 When the tofu is done, sauté the spring onion, garlic, and ginger in a pan until fragrant.
 Add the crispy tofu followed by the sauce mix.
 Stir in and cook down until thick and sticky.
 Serve immediately over rice, topped with extra spring onion and sesame seeds.
 Notes Meaty texture: For an even meatier texture, freeze the tofu block, then thaw completely before crumbling.
 This creates a more porous texture that absorbs flavors better. ...

 January 12, 2026 · 2 min · Stefan